1

 Hotel (example): Tea Bush Hotel

-After the hike, you will be driven back to your hotel, where you’ll have the rest of the day to relax and enjoy the surroundings.
+After the walk, you are driven back to your hotel, where the rest of the day is at leisure, perfect for relaxing in the highlands.

 Hotel (example): Tea Bush Hotel

-After breakfast, you will be driven to the train station in Haputale, where you embark on the spectacular train ride to Ohiya.
-This journey winds its way through mountains and tea plantations, offering breathtaking views of the lush Sri Lankan landscape.
+After breakfast, you are driven to the railway station in Haputale, where you set off on a spectacular train journey to Ohiya.
+The train winds its way through mountains and tea plantations, offering some of the most beautiful views of the lush highlands along the way.

-After the hike, you will be transferred back to Haputale, where you will spend the night.
+After the walk, you are driven back to Haputale, where you spend the night, another day filled with classic Sri Lankan nature.

 Hotel (example): Olympus Plaza Hotel

-After breakfast, you will be picked up from your hotel and driven to the starting point of today’s hike.
-Today, you will walk the Tea Estate Trail, which winds its way through lush green tea plantations.
-The hike takes around five hours, and along the way you’ll also have the option to take guided tours of the tea estates.
-You may even try your hand at picking tea, visit the factories, and learn about the entire tea-making process.
-Your guide will accompany you on this hike.
+After breakfast, you are picked up at your hotel and driven to the starting point of today’s walk.
+You follow the Tea Estate Trail, which winds its way through lush tea plantations and rolling green landscapes.
+The walk takes around five hours, and along the way there is the opportunity for guided visits to tea estates, where you can learn about the entire tea process, from leaf to cup, and perhaps even try picking tea yourself.
+Your guide accompanies you throughout the walk.

 Hotel (example): Heavens Edge Hotel

-After breakfast at your hotel in Ella, you are ready for another beautiful hike.
-Today’s trek takes you to Ella Rock, accompanied by your guide.
+After breakfast at your hotel in Ella, you are ready for another beautiful day of walking.
+Today’s route takes you to Ella Rock, with your guide accompanying you throughout.

 Hotel (example): Heavens Edge Hotel

-After breakfast, you will be picked up from your hotel and driven towards Udawalawe.
-Along the way, you’ll stop at the Ravana Falls and the Buduruwagala Temple.
+After breakfast, you are picked up at your hotel and driven towards Udawalawa.
+Along the way, you stop at the beautiful Ravana Falls and visit Buduruwagala Temple, where seven figures, including an impressive Buddha statue over 15 metres tall, are carved directly into the rock face.

 Hotel (example): Crystal Villa Weligama